MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

 Case note! and close spreadsheet
 *Completed by Casey Love (@C-love, Ramsey County) and Veronica Cary (@theVKC DHS).
 Resolved Issue #1714.*

 The script is now case noting correctly after reviewing UNEA panels.
-Added logic to check if it made it to note, and fixed typos in case note function call. *Completed by David Courtright (St Lluis County) Resolved Issue #2500.*
+Added logic to check if it made it to note, and fixed typos in case note function call. *Completed by David Courtright (St Louis County) Resolved Issue #2500.*

 ### NAV
 **DAIL/WRIT**